 Here are the facts about the effects of animal agriculture on the environment:

-- A global shift to vegan eating is necessary to combat the worst effects of climate change.
+- A global shift to vegan eating is vital if we are to combat the worst effects of climate change.

 - Animal agriculture requires massive amounts of land, food, energy, and water.
 It also causes immense animal suffering and results in extensive pollution.